ENGLISH LANGUAGE HOUSE

 HOW TO APPLY FOR THE COURSE

-We suggest that all applicants ensure that the course start dates they have selected are an accurate indication of the dates they can attend the CELTA at the Elh teacher training centre.
+We suggest that all applicants ensure that the course start dates they have selected are an accurate indication of the dates they can attend.
 Should this change they need to inform us in writing as soon as possible.

 COURSE FEE